open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 ### Retries and redirects

-Each try/redirect request must have unique context to be traceable and to unambiguously ask for support from downstream service, which implies span per call.
+Should each try/redirect request have unique context to be traceable and to unambiguously ask for support from downstream service(which implies span per call)?

 Redirects: users may need observability into what server hop had an error/took too long.
 E.g., was 500/timeout from the final destination or a proxy?